Target external content with Office365 and DocRead Microsoft 365 / SharePoint Online is an ...

 How to use a ‘Link to a document’ in place of a real document in SharePoint.

-A document can be made available in SharePoint with a few easy steps using the 'Link To a Document' content type.
-This post will first illustrate how this is set-up and secondly, how to distribute that 'link' with DocRead so that you can request that users read and confirm the document by a deadline.
+Documents can be made available in SharePoint with a few easy steps using the 'Link To a Document' content type.
+This 'SharePoint How to' post will first illustrate how this is set-up and how to create a link.
+Then we will consider how to distribute that 'link' with DocRead.
+Using DocRead will mean that you can request that users read and confirm the document by a deadline.

 So - let's get started: